 There are several ways in which you can contact us depending

-upon the urgency and your reason for calling.
+upon the urgency and your reason.

 For all non-emergencies and general enquiries, call 24 hours a

 If you are dialling from abroad call +44 (0)1234 841212,

 In an emergency you should always call 999, or 112 from

 You should ALWAYS ring the emergency number and